neonwuchang/Flags-de-Triomphe/README.md

 Note: These problems were originally solved quite a while before this project was started.
-I would like to prioritise the solution and documentation of new unsolved challenges, so "General Skills" is be on a hiatus.
+I would like to prioritise the solution and documentation of new unsolved challenges, so "General Skills" is on a hiatus.

 # Some notes
 - There are some standard methods to solving certain problems in these CTF challenges, but my goal has been to get to the correct flag as quickly as